ozan-droid/documents/shopify-sync-odoo-scenarios.md

 ## Scenario 4 — Out of Stock → Backorder / Fallback

 > Warehouse stock is 0, but vendor stock exists.
-Shopify routes to the "Vendors" location automatically.
+Shopify routes to the "Nettlager" location automatically.

 ### Flow